Sen. Blunt says Harvey 'another reason to keep the government open'

 “The president’s attention to this issue I think puts another reason on the table to get things done in September,” Blunt said.

+"Without raising the debt limit, I am not comfortable that we will get money to Texas this month to rebuild," Mnuchin said on "Fox News Sunday."
+He said he and Trump want to tie the debt-limit increase to the relief bill.

+The United States is on track to hit its mandated debt limit by the end of the month unless Congress moves to increase it.
+Conservatives in Congress have traditionally been reluctant to increase that limit without attaching spending cuts, but the immediate need for storm relief may make it politically impossible to vote against the bill.

-Also on Sunday’s “Meet The Press,” Houston Mayor Sylvester Turner was optimistic about the city returning to function, noting that this Tuesday after the Labor Day weekend is set to be a “full functional day” at City Hall.
-Houston’s airport and the Port of Houston are open, he said, and the transit system has returned to regular service.
+Also on Sunday’s “Meet The Press,” Houston Mayor Sylvester Turner expressed optimism about the city's ability to recover, noting that this Tuesday after the Labor Day weekend is set to be a “full functional day” at City Hall.
+Houston’s airports and the Port of Houston are open, he said, and the transit system has returned to regular service.

 Turner said the city was now “moving in a positive direction” and also called Trump’s visit to the area this weekend “very positive.”